kemapak/blog/standards/directory-and-file.md

 - sale-banner.jpeg
 - welcome.mov
 - password-settings.svg
+- directory-and-file.md

+> For the main/index level documentation you can use `README.md` file name for markdown file.

 ### DF-03 - HTML File Naming Convention
 File names should clearly describe what the file is and where it is used.